 DEMOCRACY AND GOVERNANCE

 - USAID supports gender sessions for political parties to increase women’s participation in policy and legislative decision-making and brings heightened awareness of gender issues to the Parliament of Ukraine.
-USAID supports a nascent women’s caucus in the Parliament of Ukraine that allows women legislators to develop a common agenda.

 - USAID supports Counter Trafficking-in-Persons (CTIP) work and increases attention to the growing number of male victims of labor trafficking and ensures a gender-sensitive approach for beneficiaries to provide equal access to reintegration services.